Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 ## 2021-01-23
 * Updated build to reflect support for additional clip sources
 * Implemented dark mode
+* Dropped relevance search in favour of chronological

 ## 2021-01-22
 * Updated build to reflect changes in topic metadata